How to Become a Certified Product Manager

 Salary Benefits

 According to Glassdoor, in 2024, the median salary for Product Managers in the United States was $196,000.
 However, salary can vary depending on industry, geographic location, and qualifications.
-A product management certification can help qualified candidates progress into more advanced, higher-paying roles.
+A product management certification can help qualified candidates progress into more advanced, higher-paying certified product manager roles.

 Whether you’re an experienced industry professional or just beginning your forays into product, becoming a certified product manager can help you advance your skills and accomplish career goals.